Have questions? Leave your message here or Schedule a quick call with our manager now

 4

-Match payment records with order data from stores.
+Match payment records with order data from connected merchant stores.

 5

-Access order and shipment data for chargeback evidence.
+Access order and shipment data for refund reviews and chargeback context.

 6